Ambrose Swasey: Legacy

 Swasey Hall in front of the statue of Sun Yat-sen at Sun Yat-sen University, Guangzhou, China.

 Both Warner and Swasey were amateur astronomers.
-In 1920, they made a joint donation to the Case School of Applied Science to fund the construction of an observatory.
-This was named the Warner and Swasey Observatory in their honor, and the observatory was used for research by the Case astronomy department.
+When they became trustees of the Case School of Applied Science, they donated to the school their private observatory, which they had built between their neighboring houses in East Cleveland.
+Relocated to a new building, this became the Warner and Swasey Observatory.
+It was dedicated in 1920.
 The observatory maintained by the department today is still known by this name today.

 Swasey Hall (1917, "懷士堂"), a red brick hall, is the landmark of Sun Yat-sen University, one of the top colleges in China.
-It was named after Swasey for his USD$25000 donation to the then university Christian YMCA society hall.
+It was named after Swasey for his US$25000 donation to the then university Christian YMCA society hall.
 Now it serves as a conference hall.

 Other donations made by Swasey include the Swasey Chapel at Denison University in Granville, Ohio (1924), a bandstand in Exeter by architect Henry Bacon (1916), a library building to Colgate Rochester Divinity School and the endowment of a chair for a professor of physics at the Case School of Applied Sciences.
 The chimes in the chapel were included as a memorial to his wife, Lavinia Marston Swasey.

 Swasey died in Exeter.
 The Warner & Swasey Company he cofounded would continue until 1980, when it was acquired by Bendix Corporation.